Rainforest Alliance: Landscape management

 The Rainforest Alliance partners with local communities to co-design and implement sustainable conservation and community development programs in tropical areas where commodity production threatens rural communities and the ecosystem.
 The Rainforest Alliance's integrated landscape management programs allow producers, companies, communities, local governments, and non-governmental organizations to discuss common interests and collective actions.

+Regenerative Agriculture

+In its 2024 annual report, the Rainforest Alliance introduced Regenerative agriculture certification tools aimed at improving soil health, biodiversity, and rural livelihoods.
+The report outlined goals to support more integrated, landscape-level approaches and streamline standards across stakeholders.
+As part of its long-term objectives, the Rainforest Alliance plans to assist 100 million farmers in adopting regenerative practices by 2030.